Towards a Non-Binary View of IPv6 Adoption: Client-side Adoption of IPv6

 \textbf{AS-Level Services:} We identify service ASes from its external IP address.
 To focus on the most significant contributors, we consider only ASes whose traffic (in bytes) includes at least 0.01\% of aggregate volume at that residence.
 We end up with 250 ASes or fewer per residence, and still over 97.4\% of all observed traffic.

-We show the cumulative fraction of IPv6 traffic by AS in \autoref{fig:as-cdf}.
-We see that both \emph{IPv4-only} and \emph{all-IPv6} ASes exist.
-IPv4-only ASes exist at all locations---at least one quarter of ASes at every location provide no IPv6 traffic.
+We show the cumulative fraction of IPv6 bytes by AS in \autoref{fig:as-cdf}.
+We observe that ASes with exclusively IPv4 traffic and exclusively IPv6 traffic both exist.
+ASes with exclusively IPv4 traffic exist at all locations---at least one quarter of ASes at every location provide no IPv6 traffic.
 Thus, some ASes prefer not to do IPv6, even when the client is dual-stack.
-Conversely, not all locations have all-IPv6 ASes.
-In particular, the highest IPv6 fraction seen among ASes at \ResRouter{C} is 40\%.
-We believe this is because some devices at \ResRouter{C} did not have IPv6 enabled, and therefore even the ASes that prefer IPv6 could not use it.
+Conversely, not all locations have ASes with exclusively IPv6 traffic.
+In particular, the highest IPv6 bytes fraction seen among ASes at \ResRouter{C} is 40\%.
+We suspect this may be because some devices at \ResRouter{C} did not have IPv6 enabled, or had broken connectivity, and therefore even the ASes that prefer IPv6 could not use it.

 To identify ASes with a consistent IPv6 (or IPv4) preference, we focus on 35 ASes observed at three or more residences.
-We manually group them into five categories---Hosting, Software, ISP, Web and Social Media, and Other---based on primary function. \autoref{fig:as-ipv6-distributions} shows the distribution of IPv6 traffic fractions for these ASes, with ASes in each category sorted by median IPv6 use.
+We manually group them into five categories---Hosting, Software, ISP, Web and Social Media, and Other---based on primary function. \autoref{fig:as-ipv6-distributions} shows the distribution of IPv6 byte fractions for these ASes, with ASes in each category sorted by median IPv6 use.
 In the box plots, the boxes represent the interquartile range (25th to 75th percentiles), and whiskers extend to 1.5$\times$IQR.

-We find that ISP ASes show consistently low IPv6 fractions, with medians at 20\% or lower, and no AS exceeding 50\%.
-On the opposite end, Web/Social Media ASes (with the exception of ByteDance, the company behind Tiktok) show consistently high IPv6 fractions, with medians exceeding 90\%.
+We find that ISP ASes show consistently low IPv6 byte fractions, with medians at 20\% or lower, and no AS exceeding 50\%.
+On the opposite end, Web/Social Media ASes (with the exception of ByteDance, the company behind Tiktok) show consistently high IPv6 byte fractions, with medians exceeding 90\%.

 This AS-level analysis is helpful where it applies, but with many independent services hosted in shared clouds, AS-based analysis is limited.
-We see a wide variation in fractions of IPv6 traffic for cloud services, even though clouds all offer IPv6 support.
-Moreover, we know that some clouds are clear IPv6 laggards: OVH, DigitalOcean, and LeaseWeb show minimal IPv6 traffic, while i3D.net shows none.
-But even for IPv6-ready clouds, the seeming contradiction between offering and use prompts us to study clouds in \autoref{sec:cloud}.
+We see a wide variation in IPv6 byte fractions for cloud services, even though clouds all offer IPv6 support.
+Moreover, we know that some clouds lag in IPv6 adoption: OVH, DigitalOcean, and LeaseWeb show minimal IPv6 traffic, while i3D.net shows none.
+But even for IPv6-ready clouds, the seeming contradiction between offering and use prompts us to study clouds separately in \autoref{sec:cloud}.

 \textbf{Domain Level.} We identify the domain associated with each flow via reverse DNS lookups on destination IP addresses.
 We then aggregate traffic by domain, retaining only prominent domains: those that appear in three or more residences and generate at least 1\,GB of traffic.